-On her PBS en Español show SuperLatina Gaby Natale showcases the empowering narratives of successful Latinos.
+On her PBS en Español show SuperLatina, Gaby Natale showcases the empowering narratives of successful Latinos.
 But along the course of her career she’s also proven herself to be equally as tenacious and successful.
 Her accomplishments and accolades are many; she won a Daytime Emmy for Outstanding Entertainment Program in Spanish and is the only woman to win two consecutive Daytime Emmy’s for Outstanding Daytime Talent in a Spanish Language Program.
 People Magazine also named Gaby as one of their “25 Powerful Latinas” this year, and her YouTube videos have amassed over 52 million views.
 Gaby’s desire to thrive on her own terms has pushed her to heights she never could have imagined growing up in La Plata, Argentina.

 As the youngest of three children, and the daughter of two lawyers, Natale always knew college was on the horizon.
 She attended The University of San Andres in Buenos Aires majoring in Public Relations but discovered a love for journalism while studying abroad in London at Westminster University.
 Unfortunately, she graduated in the midst of one of the biggest economic crisis in Argentinian History.
 Anyone who graduated in the U.S. between 2008 and 2010 knows the struggle!
 In 2001, Argentina defaulted on its $155 billion public debt, the largest such default by any country in history.
 Unemployment soared to 25 percent and for a recent grad this was an enormous blow.

-My mom told me ‘this is what you’re gonna do Gaby, tomorrow you’re going to wake up, you’re going to wear your best clothes and you’re going to bring your A game like you’re going to make a million dollars because you never know when opportunity will knock.’”
-And opportunity did knock, in fact it jumpstarted the path that led her to her hit show and ultimately, the release of her book El Circulo Virtuoso (The Virtuous Circle).
+My mom told me ‘this is what you’re gonna do Gaby, tomorrow you’re going to wake up, you’re going to wear your best clothes, and you’re going to bring your A game like you’re going to make a million dollars, because you never know when opportunity will knock.’”
+And opportunity did knock; in fact it jumpstarted the path that led her to her hit show, and ultimately, the release of her book El Circulo Virtuoso (The Virtuous Circle).
 The best-seller debuted at the top of Amazon’s Hot New Releases in the Business, Inspiration and Self-Help Categories.

 While she was passing out flyers her friend approached her in a panic “Maria came up to me and she looked like she was going to faint from the stress and she told me: ‘Gaby one of the translators dropped out and I know you’re bilingual and I have a delegation of professors from George Washington University and I need someone to translate for them.
 Can you please please help me?’
 I dropped the chairs and flyers and I went and translated.
 And that turned out to be the contact I had for my next job.
 When [one of the professors] had an opening in their boutique PR firm in Washington D.C.
 I was the first in line to receive the offer.
 You never know when opportunity will knock on your door!”